-Generally, distributions from an FSA must be paid to reimburse the employee for qualified medical expenses.
+Generally, distributions from a health FSA must be paid to reimburse the employee for qualified medical expenses.
 Qualified medical expenses are those incurred by an employee, or the employee's spouse and certain dependents (including a child under age 27 at the end of the year).
-Employees must be able to receive the total amount they have elected to contribute for the year at any time during the year, regardless of the amount they have actually contributed.
+Qualified expenses may include over-the-counter drugs.

 FSAs are "use-it-or-lose-it" plans.
 This means that amounts in the account at the end of the plan year cannot be carried over to the next year.
 However, the plan can provide for either a grace period of up to 21⁄2 months after the end of the plan year or a carryover of an amount not to exceed a certain dollar amount.
 If there is a grace period, any qualified medical expenses incurred in that period can be paid from any amounts left in the account at the end of the previous year.

-If the plan allows for the option of rolling a set amount from one year to the following year, the limit for 2023 to 2024 plan years is \$610.
-In 2024, this amount increases to \$640.
+If the plan allows for the option of rolling a set amount from one year to the following year, the limit for 2024 to 2025 plan years is \$640.
+In 2025, this amount increases to \$660.
 An employer is not permitted to refund any part of the balance to the employee.
+The carried-over amounts do not apply against the annual limitation discussed above.